temporalio/edu-ai-workshop-foundations/troubleshooting-guide.md

 ![Add a Codeblock](https://i.postimg.cc/Jh7ZDGCz/add-codeblock.png)

 b.
-The codeblock to kill and restart the worker should contain:
+The codeblock to kill and restart the worker should contain something similar to:

 ```python
 import asyncio